The main part of this interface is the HCSCI plugin, which does the following:

 The HCSCI firmware is a heavily optimized program code that synchronizes control of a large number of different input/output devices.
 HCSCI interface doesn't allow to use the controller board as a "usual" Arduino and users can't add any custom code, as there is no Arduino sketch, and the plugin uploads firmware directly to the board.
 At this moment we are using Atmega2560 as a convenient and easily available controller platform for HCSCI firmware.

 HCSCI Panel is an additional, standalone program providing a set of realistic, fully-functional aircraft instrument panels to be displayed on a computer that is connected by network to the main computer with X-Plane.
-The program doesn't require a powerful system - any old PC with processor frequency of about 1000 Mhz can be used, or any of the mini-PC currently available on market.
+The program doesn't require a powerful system - any old PC with processor frequency of about 1000 Mhz can be used, or any mini-PC with a compatible OS currently available on market.
 Rasbberry Pi is fully supported and can be used for any HCSCI panel.